Download a copy of the Schedule Here

 To be judged in accordance with NAFAS Competitions Manual 2nd Edition 2009.

-7. Table Centre.
-Width 18” (Novice – someone who has never won a floral arrangement Competition)
+2. A Buttonhole for a wedding.
+(Novice – someone who has never won a floral arrangement competition)

 PRIZE MONEY for Divisions II-X: 1st - £2.00 2nd - £1.00 3rd - £0.50